 ‘Have you noticed any of them trying to take their portion?
 What would be the point?
 Each portion is like a piece in a mosaic – what would be the point of having it?
 They own the island jointly.’

 ‘But they’ll just bump you off.
 You’re insane.’

 ‘Why would they?
 They need a manager on the island, if we make some from the sheep and gite, then why not?
 They wait for Johanssen to dig, then come in and take it.’

 ‘Johanssen would know this.’

-‘If he didn’t before, he soon would.
-So either he thinks he has enough pull inside the department which would commandeer the island or he’d cut my friends in.
+‘If he didn’t before, he soon will.
+So either he thinks he has enough pull inside a department which would commandeer the island or he’d cut my friends in.
 That’s not my affair and they know that.’

 ‘So what’s all this talk of 1%?’

 ‘Yes but even that 1% is too much for people like Johanssen.
 That could get us killed.’

 ‘Do you know how much it actually comes to?’

 ‘A lot but you see, I’ve many little investments here and there, I said I’d tell you all that once we were married.
 This way I’m more than comfortable, no angst.’